lisushka/talks/README.md

 - **Securing AWS API Gateway with Lambda authorisers**: [repository](https://github.com/lisushka/secure-api-gateway) Melbourne AWS Programming and Tools, 2020-10
 - **Securing EC2 instances - the basics and more**: [repository](https://github.com/lisushka/secure-ec2) Melbourne AWS Programming and Tools, 2019-11

+## Panels

+This is a list of all of the panel events that I've been involved in.
+The list of names is the other people who were on the panel with me, and their names link to their public profiles.

+- **Nothing About Us Without Us!
+Challenging companies and assistive technologies to do better** (with [Florian Beijers](https://twitter.com/zersiax) and [Ben Mustill-Rose](https://twitter.com/bmustillrose)): [video, open captions on live delay](https://www.youtube.com/watch?v=eYKe6si3Q9Y) Accessibility Manchester, 2020-12-01

 ## Lightning Talks